EssesDev/psg_video_navigator/README.md

    ```bash
    python main.py
    ```
-2. **Load a Video**: Click "Charger Vidéo" to select an AVI/MP4 file.
+2. **Load a Video**: Use "File > Load Video" to select an AVI/MP4 file.
+3. **Configure Clicks**:
+   - Go to "Settings > Configure Clicks" to open the configuration window.
+   - For each action (Click1, Click2, Forward, Backward, Start, End), either:
+     - Click "Capture", then click on the screen within 5 seconds to set the coordinates.
-3. **Configure Clicks**: Enter (x, y) coordinates for each action (e.g., Clic1, Forward) and click "Set".
+     - Enter (x, y) coordinates manually and click "Set".
 4. **Navigate and Click**:
-   - Use "Simuler Clic 1/2" to trigger clicks at configured coordinates.
+   - Use "Simulate Click 1/2" to trigger clicks at configured coordinates.
-   - Use navigation buttons ("Début", "-30 min", "+30 min", "Fin") to jump through the video and trigger associated clicks.
+   - Use navigation buttons ("Start", "-30 min", "+30 min", "End") to jump through the video and trigger associated clicks.
-5. The video frame updates statically in the UI, and clicks are simulated on the screen.
+5. The video frame updates statically in a bordered frame, and the window stays on top.

 **Note**: PyAutoGUI performs real mouse clicks on your screen.
 Ensure coordinates are safe to avoid unintended interactions.